iyhaoo/DISC/README.rst

    3. running_info.hdf5: a `hdf5-formatted`_ saved some basic information about the input dataset such as library size, genes used for modelling and so on.

+   `models`: a directory for trained models in every save interval

 4. Follow along with our Jupyter notebooks to quickly get familiar with DISC!